Kingdom of Galicia: Society

 Each territory or county could be further divided into mandationes and decanias.
 The basic territorial division was the villa, centered on a church, and composed of one or more hamlets or villages, together with all its facilities, lands, and possessions.
 The villas perpetuated ancient Roman and Suevic foundations, and they were the base for the ecclesiastical organization, and for the economic production of the country, later evolving into the modern parroquias and freguesias (rural parishes).
 The local economy was subsistence, based mainly on the production of grain and beans, and notably in cattle breeding.
 Other valuable—though geographically restricted—products included fruits, salt, wine, honey, olive oil, horses, iron for the production of weapons and tools, and exotic oriental fabrics introduced from Spania.
 There were also specialized artisans who worked on demand, such as masons and goldsmiths.

 While local commerce was common, long range interchanges—generally maintained by Hebrew merchants—were rare and appreciated.
 Monetary circulation was scarce, composed mainly of old Suebi and Visigothic coinage known locally as solidos gallicianos.
-War and pillaging against the thriving Al-Andalus was also a very important source for the acquisition of riches, exotic items, and Muslim serfs.
+War and pillaging against the thriving Al-Andalus was also an important source for the acquisition of riches, exotic items, and Muslim serfs.
 Later, pilgrimage of Christians from all over Europe to Santiago de Compostela brought not only riches, but also a range of continental innovations and trends, from shipbuilding, to new architectural styles such as Romanesque art.

 The elites were composed of counts, dukes, senatores, and other high noblemen, who were frequently related by marriage with the monarch, and who usually claimed the most powerful positions in society, either as governors, bishops, or as palatine officials or companions of the king or queen.
 The Galician nobility, however, were also frequently found as rebels, either as supporters of a different candidate to the throne, or aspiring to it themselves, or simply as disobedient to the king's orders and will.
 At the service of the noblemen were miles (knights) and infanzones; they were often found marching to war with their subalterns on behalf of a patron, or as vicars and administrators.